aperez0315/GetandCleanCourseProject/CodeBook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

--tBodyAcc-XYZ
--tGravityAcc-XYZ
--tBodyAccJerk-XYZ
--tBodyGyro-XYZ
--tBodyGyroJerk-XYZ
--tBodyAccMag
--tGravityAccMag
--tBodyAccJerkMag
--tBodyGyroMag
--tBodyGyroJerkMag
--fBodyAcc-XYZ
--fBodyAccJerk-XYZ
--fBodyGyro-XYZ
--fBodyAccMag
--fBodyAccJerkMag
--fBodyGyroMag
--fBodyGyroJerkMag
+* tBodyAcc-XYZ
+* tGravityAcc-XYZ
+* tBodyAccJerk-XYZ
+* tBodyGyro-XYZ
+* tBodyGyroJerk-XYZ
+* tBodyAccMag
+* tGravityAccMag
+* tBodyAccJerkMag
+* tBodyGyroMag
+* tBodyGyroJerkMag
+* fBodyAcc-XYZ
+* fBodyAccJerk-XYZ
+* fBodyGyro-XYZ
+* fBodyAccMag
+* fBodyAccJerkMag
+* fBodyGyroMag
+* fBodyGyroJerkMag

 The set of variables that were estimated from these signals are:

--mean(): Mean value
+* mean(): Mean value
--std(): Standard deviation
+* std(): Standard deviation
--mad(): Median absolute deviation
+* mad(): Median absolute deviation
--max(): Largest value in array
+* max(): Largest value in array
--min(): Smallest value in array
+* min(): Smallest value in array
--sma(): Signal magnitude area
+* sma(): Signal magnitude area
--energy(): Energy measure.
+* energy(): Energy measure.
 Sum of the squares divided by the number of values.
--iqr(): Interquartile range
+* iqr(): Interquartile range
--entropy(): Signal entropy
+* entropy(): Signal entropy
--arCoeff(): Autorregresion coefficients with Burg order equal to 4 -correlation(): correlation coefficient between two signals -maxInds(): index of the frequency component with largest magnitude -meanFreq(): Weighted average of the frequency components to obtain a mean frequency -skewness(): skewness of the frequency domain signal -kurtosis(): kurtosis of the frequency domain signal -bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window.
+* arCoeff(): Autorregresion coefficients with Burg order equal to 4
+* correlation(): correlation coefficient between two signals
+* maxInds(): index of the frequency component with largest magnitude
+* meanFreq(): Weighted average of the frequency components to obtain a mean frequency
+* skewness(): skewness of the frequency domain signal
+* kurtosis(): kurtosis of the frequency domain signal
+* bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window.
--angle(): Angle between to vectors.
+* angle(): Angle between to vectors.

 Additional vectors obtained by averaging the signals in a signal window sample.
 These are used on the angle() variable:

--gravityMean
--tBodyAccMean
--tBodyAccJerkMean
--tBodyGyroMean
--tBodyGyroJerkMean
+* gravityMean
+* tBodyAccMean
+* tBodyAccJerkMean
+* tBodyGyroMean
+* tBodyGyroJerkMean

 The complete list of variables of each feature vector is available in 'features.txt'

 ###The data was delivered in these four dataset:
-- 'features.txt': List of all features.
+* 'features.txt': List of all features.
-- 'activity_labels.txt': Links the class labels with their activity name.
+* 'activity_labels.txt': Links the class labels with their activity name.
-- 'train/X_train.txt': Training set.
+* 'train/X_train.txt': Training set.
-- 'train/y_train.txt': Training labels.
+* 'train/y_train.txt': Training labels.
-- 'test/X_test.txt': Test set.
+* 'test/X_test.txt': Test set.
-- 'test/y_test.txt': Test labels.
+* 'test/y_test.txt': Test labels.

 ###For each record it is provided:
-- Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
+* Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
-- Triaxial Angular velocity from the gyroscope.
+* Triaxial Angular velocity from the gyroscope.
-- A 561-feature vector with time and frequency domain variables.
+* A 561-feature vector with time and frequency domain variables.
-- Its activity label.
+* Its activity label.
-- An identifier of the subject who carried out the experiment.
+* An identifier of the subject who carried out the experiment.

 ##The Final Data Set (Named Step5Data.txt)
 The raw data for both the training and testing data read into R, along with the features.txt and activity_labels.txt files.